DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Merge** - merge all files.

 **Hide** - hide `shinyglass_e2.dds` by right-clicking
-the mod, then choosing the _Conflicts_ tab, selecting two files on the _Winning file conflicts_ section, right-clicking on them and choosing _Hide_.
+the mod, then choosing the _Conflicts_ tab, selecting the file on the _Winning file conflicts_ section, right-clicking on it and choosing _Hide_.

 ### [Darkend Balance Patch](https://www.nexusmods.com/skyrimspecialedition/mods/29213?tab=files)